-This specification defines an API exposing the enabler services provided by OMA Push to applications executing in Web Runtime environments.
+This specification defines an API exposing the event notification enabler services provided by OMA Push, GSM SMS, SIP MESSAGE, and other such text messaging services to applications executing in Web Runtime environments.
 This API is referred to in this document as the Push API.

-The functions supported by the User Agent as referred to here include:

-implementation of the Push API

-functions of the Push Client as defined by the OMA Push enabler, for the supported Push-OTA protocol bindings, if

-there is no distinct Push Client software function on the terminal which exposes a native implementation of the OMA Push Client-Application Interface [Push-CAI], or other interface implementation via which the User Agent accesses the supported OMA Push enabler functions
+Software that exposes the Push API is referred to in this document as a Push API Server.

 Version 1.0